surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 `IMAGE MISSING HERE, ADD`

-<span class="image">Illustration 16: Block diagram of the synthesizer
+*Illustration 16: Block diagram of the synthesizer engine.*
-engine.</span>

 Illustration shows an overview of the synthesizer engine of **Surge**.